bstarynk/old-melt-monitor/README.md

 Items have their data, a unique id string, and a mutable payload.

-Items also serve for tasklets and routines.
+Items also serve for tasklets and functions and procedures.
 Basic blocks and edges as known to GCC will be represented as items.
 Each item has

 1. A globally unique, randomly generated, string id of 24 characters, like e.g. `_41v0erax6my_m6pytj0793u` or `_0477zh15y06_td93ap85p79`,